hughmancoder/Automated_Hvf_Grading/README.md

 __sample field attached to email___
 - [ ] the issue with errorSample is that the psd % cannot be properly read or ght.Therefore we cannot determine if criteria 3 is valid so I coded the algorithm to  default to criteria 2

+- [ ] progressor criteria not testing on a large sample size -- could still need work

 - [ ] __run time__: takes about 36 seconds to completely extract, analyse and asses 20 samples: 1.8 per sample on average (parallel dispatching speeds this up though)

-- [ ] __mixed up hemifields__
+- [x] __mixed up hemifields__
 as left and right eyes have differnt hemifields and the extraction is a mixed samples of both left and right eyes then in order to process it we need to divide data frame into left and right eyes seperately before we apply progressor criteria or labelling

 To solve this problem, hemifield labels are converted with a map and will not be labelled until data is split into sub-data frames by eye

 - [ ] we are extracting only pattern deviation matricies however this package is capable of extracting, processing and analysing other matricies

-- [ ] Some PDF are corrupt and will always fail to be processed (tesseract)
+- [x] Some PDF are corrupt and will always fail to be processed (tesseract)

-- [ ] ght is commonly unable to be extracted, the extraction mechanism/code should be looked into in more detail
+- [x] ght is commonly unable to be extracted, the extraction mechanism/code should be looked into in more detail

 ### developer notes